hashicorp/terraform-provider-google/website/docs/r/access_context_manager_access_level.html.markdown

   (Optional)
   A set of predefined conditions for the access level and a combining function.
 Structure is documented below.

+* `custom` -
+  (Optional)
+  Custom access level conditions are set using the Cloud Common Expression Language to represent the necessary conditions for the level to apply to a request.
+  See CEL spec at: https://github.com/google/cel-spec.
+Structure is documented below.

 The `basic` block supports: